 Green tea helps you focus for two reasons: one, it contains caffeine, and two, it contains L-theanine.
 L-theanine is an ingredient that’s been shown to increase alpha-wave activity, which increases tranquillity and releases caffeine more slowly instead of all at once, which can lead to you crashing.

 Every organ in the body depends on blood flow, especially the heart and brain, and avocados [enhance] blood flow, offering a simple, tasty way to fire up brain cells

 leafy green vegetables.

-Fatty/oily fish contains omega-3 fatty acids which aid memory, mental performance and behavioural function.
-People who are deficient in omega-3’s are more likely to have poor memory, mood swings, depression and fatigue.
+Fatty/oily fish contains omega-3 fatty acids, which aid memory, mental performance and behavioural function.
+People deficient in omega-3s are more likely to have poor memory, mood swings, depression and fatigue.

-If you want to improve your focus, you need to drink enough water.
-Water gives the brain the electrical energy for all brain functions, including thought and memory processes, and it has been proven to help you think faster, be more focused, and experience greater clarity and creativity.
+To improve your focus, you need to drink enough water.
+Water gives the brain the electrical energy for all brain functions, including thought and memory processes.
+It has been proven to help you think faster, be more focused, and experience greater clarity and creativity.

 Who knows how long we will be in lockdown for but staying active is key to not only health, fitness but also mental health.

 Be as active as you can within your home and make sure you take upon the opportunity from the government to go outside and exercise once a day.
 It will do you the world of good.read more